KumarRobotics/ublox/README.md

 ## Unimplemented / Untested Devices

-`UbloxTim` and `UbloxFts` are currently unimplemented skeleton classes. `UbloxAdrUdr` is implemented, with the exception of `initializeRosDiagnostics()` and has not been tested on hardware.
+`TimProduct` and `FtsProduct` are currently unimplemented skeleton classes. `AdrUdrProduct` is implemented, with the exception of `initializeRosDiagnostics()` and has not been tested on hardware.

 `UbloxFirmware7` has not been properly tested on a device with firmware version 7. `UbloxFirmware6` has been tested on a device with firmware version 8, but not with firmware version 6.